Connect with us

 What adoptive parents feel;

-That they should prepare for the worse and that they will never be fully accepted by their adopted kids more than the way they would accept their biological parents.
+That they should prepare for the worst and that they will never be fully accepted by their adopted kids more than the way they would accept their biological parents.

 8.“So, will you have your own children”